You are here

 • My tuition has not been covered by grants or scholarships but I did take out loans or my employing district paid my program fees.
 Am I eligible?

 • Yes.
-If you paid your tuition via loans, your program will issue a refund to you after they receive payment from CDE.
-If your employing school district paid your program fees, they will receive the refund from your program.
+If an applicant paid their tuition via loans, their program will issue a refund to the applicant after they receive payment from CDE.
+If the employing school district paid the student’s program fees, the district will receive the refund from their program.

 • Are the funds paid directly to program participants?

-• No. Funds are paid directly to the educator preparation program or institute of higher education.
+• No. Funds are paid directly to the educator preparation program (EPP) or institute of higher education (IHE).

 • What happens if the program participant does not complete the three years of teaching in a shortage area?